vickneee/vickneee/README.md

 ### About Me 👩‍💻
 I am Victoria.
 I am an enthusiastic software engineering student.
 UI/UX design is something I'm quite interested in, although I haven't had the chance to learn much about it yet.
 Also, code testing programs are of interest to me.

-- 🌱 I’m improving my JavaScript and React skills, learning Node.js, Express.js, and REST APIs, and exploring how to use Figma software.
+- 🌱 Currently, I’m improving my JavaScript and React skills, learning Node.js, Express.js, and REST APIs, and exploring how to use Figma software.
 -  🔜 I’m planning to learn TypeScript and Java next.

 <!--START_SECTION:badges-->